RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 And it looks something like this:
 ‘The proponent should behave in accordance with the means of valid knowledge and reasoning.
-As for the opponent, he should show his (the proponent's) inconsistency, which can be any among failing at meeting the proposition, which indicates a misapprehension in understanding the nature of the parts of a debate, etc.
+As for the opponent, he should show his (the proponent's) inconsistency, which can be any among failing at meeting the proposition, which indicates a misapprehension in understanding the nature of the principal parts of a debate, etc.
 If that is demonstrated, defeat of the first should be accepted.
 Otherwise, just of the second.
 And the opposite applies as regards the victor.